Introduction

 Page table heirarchy

-So, if you wrote the physical address 0x800004000 (along with some other flags) into the first index of the level 2 page table, that would mean the virtual addresses 0x1000000000 -> 0x1002000000 would be mapped to physical addresses 0x800004000 -> 0x802004000.
-However, if the page table entry was the address of a level 3 page table, that would mean that each page of the memory between 0x1000000000 and 0x1002000000 was individually assigned by each entry in the level 3 page table.
+So, if you wrote the physical address 0x800004000 and the ‘block’ entry type flag (along with some other necessary flags) into the first index of the level 2 page table, that would mean the virtual addresses 0x1000000000 -> 0x1002000000 would be mapped to physical addresses 0x800004000 -> 0x802004000.
+However, if the page table entry had a ‘table’ entry type flag, that would mean that each page of the memory between 0x1000000000 and 0x1002000000 was individually assigned by each entry in the level 3 page table that has its address stored in this level 2 page table entry.

 Physical use-after-free